Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Underfloor heating

-Hydronic underfloor heating cycles the slab between roughly 22°C and 28°C. That’s not extreme, but it’s a sustained dimensional load on whatever sits on top.
-Most solid timber suppliers won’t warrant a solid floor over UFH because the differential moisture gradient — drier at the heated underside, wetter at the room-air side — drives the board to cup over time.
+Hydronic underfloor heating holds the slab at a sustained, elevated temperature.
+That’s not extreme, but it’s a sustained dimensional load on whatever sits on top.
+ATFA allows a solid floor over UFH only within narrow limits (19mm boards, cover width no more than 130mm (80 to 85mm preferred) and 8 to 9% moisture content), because the differential moisture gradient — drier at the heated underside, wetter at the room-air side — drives the board to cup over time.

 Engineered European oak with a stable multi-ply core handles this cleanly.
-Manufacturer-specified maximum surface temperatures for engineered oak typically sit at 27°C, which aligns with the way most NZ hydronic systems are run.
+The Distilled Collection specification sets a maximum floor surface temperature of 27°C, which aligns with the way most NZ hydronic systems are run.
+Confirm the figure for your range in the installation guide supplied with it.
 The board is designed to dry and re-wet without dimensional stress as long as the system is operated within spec.

 Concrete slabs